Last revised: August 2014

-Those who forgo peer review will still have editorial support, typically the managing editor and technical editor, to ensure that these works cohere to the principles of JGC.
+Those who forgo peer review will still have editorial support, typically from the managing editor and technical editor, to ensure that these works cohere to the principles of JGC.
 These articles will appear in a separate section, titled Invited Articles, and will be accepted to complement the peer-reviewed sections.
-Solicitation without peer review guarantees publication so long as the article meets the editorial expectations--expectations such as not being libelous, inflammatory, offensive, or plagiarized.
+Solicitation without peer review guarantees publication so long as the article meets the editorial expectations—expectations such as not being libelous, inflammatory, offensive, or plagiarized.
 If you are a solicited author and would like to forgo peer review, please email your article to firstname.lastname@example.org or attach it in reply to the editor who contacted you.

 Style and Grammar Guidelines

 Please review the sections below, even if you have used the submission templates.
 If you have additional style or grammar questions, first consult the Publication Manual of the American Psychological Association and/or the Purdue Online Writing Lab’s APA style section; if you cannot find a solution in the Publication Manual or the Purdue OWL, please send your question in an email with “Question” in the title to email@example.com.

 All submissions should be emailed as attachments to firstname.lastname@example.org, and please remember to clarify the type of submission in the title of the email.